greganderson/hades-2-alternate-portraits/README.md

-# Mod name

-Hades II mod allowing to do some super duper thing.

-## Features

-- Wow.
-- Much cool.
-  - Very doge.

-## Install

-- Do this.
-- Do that.
+# Hades 2 Alternate Portraits

+This mod swaps out some of the portraits of various characters to alternate versions.

+Characters adjusted:

-  - Nope, not that.
+- Aphrodite